 - DOMS — Delayed Onset Muscular Soreness

-If you’re looking to get stronger than you ever thought possible, check out Starting Strength Online Coaching.
+If you’re looking to get stronger than you ever thought possible, check out Barbell Logic Online Coaching.
 If you’re not ready to jump into online coaching just yet, at least pick up a copy of Starting Strength by Mark Rippetoe.

 Connect With Matt Reynolds